-Choosing the path that is the right fit for you is a process that begins in your first year of high school.
+Choosing the path that is the right fit for you is a process that begins with your first year in high school.
 The U.S. Department of Education compiled a grade-level-specific checklist of recommended tasks.
 Review the tasks for your current grade level and, if you have time, future grade levels.
 As an option, add each task to a calendar, such as the calendar on your phone or school planner.

-- 9th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/9th-grade - 10th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/10th-grade - 11th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/11th-grade - 12th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/12th-grade
+- 9th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/9th-grade - 10th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/10th-grade - 11th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/11th-grade - 12th grade checklist: studentaid.ed.gov/sa/prepare-for-college/checklists/12th-grade colleges, and \$26,290 for out-of-state residents attending public universities.
+Note that these costs do not include room and board, and the amount of aid you receive may vary from one year to the next.